TkuiTku100/OutfitOracle/README.md

 1. **Username**: `alon` - A male profile with a complete wardrobe and training data.
 2. **Username**: `inbar` - A female profile with a complete wardrobe and basic training data.
+3. **Username**: `your username` - You can add yourself to the system as well, but don't forget to add your wardrobe as well.

 Choose one of these usernames to log in and access the home page.